bachvtuan/Bing-Linux-Wallpaper/README.md

 Bing-Linux-Wallpaper
 ====================

-This tool downloads wallpapers newest wallpapers from Bing to computer and set as wallpaper on your Linux computer.
+This tool downloads newest wallpapers from Bing to computer and set as wallpaper on your Linux computer.

 I tested on my Ubuntu1 4.04 which is using Unity as an enviroment